-Five board members direct the Sweetwater Center.
+Four board members direct the Sweetwater Center.

 Bob Evans worked as a design engineer for Ball Aerospace and Technology Corporation, the University of Colorado’s Laboratory for Atmospheric and Space Physics, and the University of California at Berkeley’s Space Sciences Laboratory.
 He holds a B.S. in Electrical Engineering from the University of Colorado and has done graduate studies in Electrical Engineering and in Philosophy.
 Bob has been retired since 1999.
 He is an avid bird watcher who travels extensively in pursuit of birds and is active in several bird conservation activities.
 Bob serves on the boards of many groups that improve life and protect the environment in Cascabel.

 Nancy Ferguson is a biologist who retired from the University of Arizona in 2000 after 26 years.
 She worked on a wide variety of projects including West African planning, viticulture, mammalogy, bacterial population genetics and wildlife biology.
 She has a master’s degree in Zoology from the University of North Carolina, Chapel Hill.
 Each project provided opportunities to learn more about the ecology of the Sonoran Desert and man’s interaction with it.
-Since retirement she and Tom have focused on a conservation ranch in Cascabel, AZ and an annual saguaro census.
+Since retirement, she and her husband have focused on a conservation ranch in Cascabel, AZ and an annual saguaro census.
 She and Tom Orum were married in 1980

 Elaine Nakash is a data coordinator for the Bird Banding Laboratory at the Patuxent Wildlife Research Center, US Geological Survey, Laurel, Maryland.